Andrewww00/Progetto_IIoT_provvisorio/README.md

 In this repo, you'll find a guide to setting up the environment required to reproduce the proposed solution.

-To achieve the project's goal, the following tools and software are used:
+To achieve the project's goal, the following tools are used:
 * VM with Ubuntu 22.04;
 * PX4-Autopilot;
 * QGroundControl